 All three equations model the natural logarithm of mortality counts for each county c, month m, and year y.
+The difference between the three equations are in the fixed effects and their implicit assumptions.

 Equation 1 uses a county-calendar month FE, ˙˙ƒ

 ηc-m, and a year FE, ƛy.
 The county-calendar month FE creates dummy variables for each county-calendar month in our sample (in other words, 3,083 counties * 12 calendar months = 36,996 intercepts).
 The potential value of this FE instead of the more common county-only FE is that different counties may have different seasonal effects for variables unmeasured in our regression.
 Like with other FEs that incorporate county, this FE means the model compares each county’s mortality counts to themselves over time, theoretically eliminating the need to control for both measured and unmeasured year-invariant county-month-level confounders such as socioeconomic status, urbanicity, and so forth.
 The year FE ƛy creates dummies for each year of our sample (14 dummies total for years 2006-2020), controlling for nationwide secular trends.